redislabs-training/ru203/README.md

 ### Finding exact string matches

-If you know that you will only ever query a field for exact string matches (like IDs, categories, or email addresses), then the most efficient field type is TAG.
+If you know that you will only ever query a field for exact string matches like IDs, categories, or email addresses, then the most efficient field type is TAG.
 This field type isn't tokenized or stemmed, making it ideal for exact string matches.